DPDK/dpdk/doc/guides/prog_guide/i40e_ixgbe_igb_virt_func_drv.rst

         rmmod ixgbe
         "modprobe ixgbe max_vfs=2,2"

-    When using DPDK PMD PF driver, insert Intel® DPDK kernel module igb_uio and set the number of VF by sysfs max_vfs:
+    When using DPDK PMD PF driver, insert DPDK kernel module igb_uio and set the number of VF by sysfs max_vfs:

     .. code-block:: console